3 Things the Media Hasn't Told You About Watching TV Too Much

 The wake-up call came about one evening as I was at home cooking; I left the food to get heated up but forgot all about it when I looked at the TV.
 The food got burned and almost torched the house.
 I had to admit that there was a problem and had to take drastic measures.

-Consider this, according to Entrepreneur, over a lifetime, the average person will spend seven (7) years and six (6) months watching TV-truly horrifying.
+Consider this, according to Entrepreneur, over a lifetime, the average person will spend seven (7) years and six (6) months watching television-truly horrifying.

 That was me a couple of years ago, and I know how influential the TV can have on you both positive and negative.
 These are the negative effects that had a grip on me.
-These are the three things I found out;
+So let’s check out these damaging consequences, one by one.

 Addiction is not only limited to the drug addicts or alcoholics, it also occurs in people who spend too much time staring at the screen.
 You cannot spend a few hours from the TV because an addiction has developed.